 Even though Americans are among the most vaccinated people globally, after decades of vaccinations, we are among the sickest.

 There has been research implicating vaccination as one reason for the high rates of chronic disease.
-However, no government agency or drug company has ever compared the health of vaccinated and non-vaccinated children to see which group has higher rates of neurological disorders, chronic disease, immunological disease, learning disabilities or autism.
+However, no government agency or drug company has ever compared the health of vaccinated and non-vaccinated children to see which group has higher rates of neurological disorders, chronic disease, immunological disease, learning disabilities, or autism.
 Until now!

-A cross-sectional study of mothers of children educated at home was carried out in collaboration with homeschool organizations in four U.S. states: Florida, Louisiana, Mississippi and Oregon.
+A cross-sectional study of mothers of children educated at home was carried out in collaboration with homeschool organizations in four U.S. states: Florida, Louisiana, Mississippi, and Oregon.

 NDD, a derived diagnostic measure, was defined as having one or more of the following three closely-related diagnoses: a learning disability, Attention Deficient Hyperactivity Disorder, and Autism Spectrum Disorder.

 Then the researchers divided the research up into vaccination status and health outcomes, both acute and chronic conditions.
-They also looked at partial versus full vaccination and chronic health conditions, chronic conditions and gender among vaccinated children and vaccination status, medication use and health services utilization.
+They also looked at partial versus full vaccination and chronic health conditions, chronic conditions, and gender among vaccinated children and vaccination status, medication use, and health services utilization.

-The researchers stated, with regard to acute and chronic conditions, vaccinated children were significantly less likely than the unvaccinated to have had chickenpox and pertussis but, contrary to expectation, were significantly more likely to have been diagnosed with otitis media, pneumonia, allergic rhinitis, eczema, and NDD.
+The researchers stated that vaccinated children were significantly less likely than the unvaccinated to have had chickenpox and pertussis.
+But, contrary to expectation, were substantially more likely to have been diagnosed with otitis media, pneumonia, allergic rhinitis, eczema, and NDD.

 Other interesting results showed-

 The study reported a linear relationship between the number of vaccine doses administered at one time and the rate of hospitalization and death; moreover, the younger the infant at the time of vaccination, the higher was the rate of hospitalization and death.

-I agree whole heartedly.
+I agree wholeheartedly.